 The point we’re making here is that you can’t let the celebrity chef part of Gato taint your opinion of this place.
 By every measure, this is one of the best restaurants in NYC right now, and it will make you realize that there’s a reason this guy ended up becoming famous in the first place - he can f*cking cook.

 As a matter of fact, the the food at Gato is so good that nothing else really matters.
 Yes it’s a huge restaurant, with a huge Las Vegas interior.
 And yes, it’s packed to the gills every single night, often with people that are either hoping to take a picture of or with Bobby - or at least of themselves eating something that he cooked (table selfies).
 But we hardly noticed any of that because we were too busy enjoying the sh*t out of each meal we had here.
 Part of what makes Gato so great is that everything on this menu is incredibly good, completely unfamiliar, and unmistakably Bobby Flay.
 Even a dish of scrambled eggs seems like something entirely new, to be piled on and eaten from crusty pieces of toasted bread that are amazing in their own right.

-Yes, you've had plenty of restaurant octopus in your life.
-But you haven't had one like this.
-This roasted tentacle comes topped with a charred pepper, little bits of bacon, and something green from a squeeze bottle in the kitchen that I would like to get my hands on and treat like an adult Capri Sun.
+Yes, you’ve had plenty of restaurant octopus in your life.
+But you haven’t had one like this.
+This roasted tentacle comes topped with a charred pepper, little bits of bacon, and something green from a squeeze bottle in the kitchen that we would like to get our hands on and treat like an adult Capri Sun.